 - have experienced an unexpected financial hardship that created the inability to pay the rent/mortgage/utility and must be able to document the hardship.

-- be able to document that some form of regular income is coming into the home.
+- be able to document that some form of regular income is coming into the home that will cover your monthly bills.
 This could be any of the following: wages, social security income, disability income, child support, Families First, unemployment income, pension or retirement income.

-- demonstrate that the assistance will clear their current balance due.
+- demonstrate that the assistance will clear their current balance to zero.

-- Applicants may be granted a maximum of $500 once in a 12 month period, though this is not a guaranteed amount in any case.
+- Applicants are eligible once in a 12 month period, though assitance is not a guaranteed in any case.